mininmobile/todo-app/README.md

 documentation is provided via. this document and throughout the source code.

 ## design, animations, and ux considerations
-i followed the mockup pretty closely, but deviated from it where necessary. there have also been
+i followed the mockup pretty closely, but deviated from it where necessary. animations are kept minimal to enhance the user experience without being distracting. there have also been some other ux considerations which i feel are significant enough to list here;

+- forms can be submit via ctrl+enter
-- instead of opening the edit dialog on click, it can be accessed via the action button to
+- instead of opening the edit dialog on click, it can be accessed via the action button to allow the user to, for example, search for a previous note while creating a new one and select text from it to paste.
+- the container has extra margin on the bottom to provide a more comfortable viewing experience
+- dropdown menus have extra margin on the bottom to allow mobile users to more comfortably scroll it into view if, for instance, one is opened from the bottom-most note
+- the search bar widens when it is active (text is entered into it or a sorting mode is selected) revealing a clear button. the clear button A) resets both text and the sort mode if either are active and focuses the search bar, otherwise B) it closes out the search bar
+	- on mobile/thin portrait screens, the search bar widens to take up the entire navigation bar

 ## mobile availability
-the css is kept as simple as possible to make the app work on mobile devices without many media queries, there *are* still some present, but mainly just for widening containers and reducing margin/increased padding and such.
+the css is kept as simple as possible to make the app work on mobile devices without many media queries, there *are* still some present, but mainly just for widening containers and reducing margin/increasing padding and such.

 ## tags, filtering, and sorting
-see the **search** and **tags** section under **internals**
+see the **search** and **tags** sections under **internals**

 # interals
 ## search
-search functionality is provided by a `SearchProvider` component in root, which exposes the `src/contexts/SearchContext`'s Provider and attaches a [state, setState] to its value. the object contained by state is henceforth referred to as the search query;
+search functionality is provided by a `SearchProvider` component in root, which exposes the `src/contexts/SearchContext`'s Provider and attaches a [state, setState] to its value. the object contained by state is henceforth referred to as the search query/search query object/`searchQuery`;

 ```js
 {